 - Face masks are required in public areas.

-- Social distancing must be observed.
+- Social distancing of at least 3 feet must be observed.

 - You may need a tourist visa to enter Dominica.
 Check if you need one below.